How to Grow, Care and Propagate Beetle Peperomia Plant (Peperomia angulata) Indoors

 Temperature and Humidity

 Beetle Peperomia Plant thrives in a humidity of 60-70%.
-Set the pot on a wet pebble tray or use a cool mist humidifier to increase humidity.
-You may also grow the plant in a closed terrarium as high humidity can be maintained inside a terrarium.
-Learn more on how to raise humidity for indoor plants.
+Too low humidity will result in brown leaf tips and edges.
+Set the pot on a wet pebble tray or use a cool mist humidifier to uplift humidity.
+Make sure that there is good ventilation to minimize fungal diseases.

 Fertilizer

 Feed Beetle Peperomia Plant with a balanced, liquid fertilizer once a month during the growing period.
 Withhold feeding in the cold season as growth is minimal and feeding at this time may lead to fertilizer burn.
+Avoid over-feeding, as excessive nutrients can cause leggy growth.

 Potting Medium